What we do

 PEACE – Pet and Companion

-Founded in Aberdeen at the end of 2016, Pet and Companion (PEACE) is a Scottish Charitable Incorporated Organisation (SCIO), providing Pastoral Care along with Canine Therapy to people in need of support and companionship, particularly: the elderly; patients receiving end of life care; students during stressful periods; and vulnerable women.
+Founded in Aberdeen in 2016, Pet and Companion (PEACE) is a Scottish Charitable Incorporated Organisation (SCIO), providing Pastoral Care along with Canine Therapy to people in need of support and companionship, particularly: the elderly; patients receiving end of life care; students during stressful periods; and vulnerable women.

 Aim and Vision

 Our aim is to help alleviate the loneliness and isolation experienced by many of those we visit, and thereby improve people’s mental health and general well-being.
-Our vision is to have PEACE Teams of pastoral carers and their therapy dogs visiting people in need of support in Care Homes, hospitals, hospices and University/college campuses all over Scotland.
+Our vision is to have PEACE Teams of pastoral carers and their therapy dogs visiting people in need of support in care homes, hospitals, hospices, campuses and other establishments, all over Scotland.

 Pastoral Care